Sefton Meadows

 Visitor information

-Keep your eyes peeled for the Barn Owl sculpture which can be seen at Jubilee Woods!
-The site is also often visited by Hunting barn owls and they are likely to be spotted around dusk.
+Look out for the Barn Owl sculpture at Jubilee Woods.
+The site is also often visited by Hunting barn owls and they are usually seen around dusk.

-Roughlys Wood is an excellent place to see Short eared Owls hunting in the day time.
-This woodland is very popular with bird watchers as it borders Lunt Meadows nature reserve .
+Roughlys Wood is an excellent place to see Short Eared Owls hunting in the day time.
+This woodland is popular with bird watchers as it borders Lunt Meadows nature reserve .

 The Trans Pennine Trail also runs through the forest park, so stop off for a look around if you're on a long expedition.